whitejavasparrow/Bertelsmann-Udacity_data_60daysofUdacity/README.md

 ### D7 (2021/01/03)
 Read eternal articles on the topic of estimation in inferential statistics; trying with data by watching L1 of creating an analytical dataset and learned about how different types of data can be imported.
 </br></br>
-Today’s encouragement goes with @Ma Yi @Ayush Rathi @Quyen Nguyen @Carmen K. Ma @Prachi Gupta @Mark B. @Clare-Joyce @Serkan KAYA @ehiz rendezvouz @Amina and @Esma for a happy birthday with peace and joyfulness, @Jonathan Papworth for the study jam initiative!
+Today’s encouragement goes with @Ma Yi @Ayush Rathi @Quyen Nguyen @Carmen K. Ma @Prachi Gupta @Clare-Joyce @Serkan KAYA @ehiz rendezvouz @Amina and @Esma for a happy birthday with peace and joyfulness, @Jonathan Papworth for the study jam initiative!
 </br></br>
 Please kindly refer to this post and fill in preferred time :slightly_smiling_face:</br>
 https://bertelsmann-datatrack.slack.com/archives/C01FZHATB52/p1609619354297100